 If you are taking a workation for the first time, you have a lot to gain from making a success of it.
 When your boss sees how effective you can be when working remotely, then they will probably be happy to allow similar arrangements in future.

-Here are a few destination ideas for a workation in Europe to help get you started.
+These are a few of the best places for a workation in Europe to help get you started with some inspiration.

 1. Barcelona, Spain